 It is unlikely that developments of this scale will significantly impact on health service delivery.
-More GP capacity may be needed in the Ashington, Blyth and Cramlington areas over the next 3 -5 years.
+More GP capacity may be needed in the future to cope with population increases.

 3.3 Ethnicity

 Culture and ethnicity may influence health beliefs and behaviours, and may therefore impact on health and wellbeing.
 In the 2011 Census (the latest year for which data are available), 98.4% of the population of Northumberland classified themselves as White.
 People from BME groups now represent 1.6% of the Northumberland population, compared with 4.7% in the North East and 14.5% nationally.